leverj/ordersigner-daemon/daemon/README.rst

 Running the Daemon
 ------------------
-This project uses `Twisted`_ for event-driving networking functionality.
+This project uses `Twisted`_ for event-driven networking functionality.
 To run the daemon, use the `twistd`_ executable:

 .. code-block:: bash